aptoma/softmandel/README.md

 [Karma](http://karma-runner.github.com/)/[Mocha](http://visionmedia.github.com/mocha/)/[Chai](http://chaijs.com/)/[Sinon](http://sinonjs.org/) seems to be the best combo ATM but since its an evolving technology it may change in very near future.

 ### Testing
 All projects should have unit tests.
 Unit tests should cover as much of the code base as is practically possible.
-70% code coverage is considered the minimum acceptable level.
-Any less than this is to be considered has high interest technical debt.
+The recommended minimum level of code coverage is 70%.

 It is recommended that all projects have functional tests covering the main usage of the service.